 Airplanes or Fixed Wing aircraft are best for longer distance flights of 200 miles or more.
 Fixed Wings come in many different shapes and sizes with the two predominant categories being turbo prop and jet.
 Most customers find that a turbo prop suits their needs in terms of range and speed.
 Only a select few discerning customers can justify the additional expense of a large frame jet aircraft unmatched in both speed and range.
 Not only is this the platform for range its also best for taking family member riders, patients requiring extensive medical equipment or more than two clinical providers.

-Why should we chose PHI?
+Why should we choose PHI?

 We are so glad you asked.
 Please see our differentiators here.